Frequently Asked Questions

 In response to the rapidly changing public health landscape and in the interest of focusing on the physical and emotional well-being of our team and the community we serve, we want to assure you the preventative measures we are taking:

-- Our offices are closed, with the exception of scheduled funeral services and immediate-need services.
+- Our grounds and mausoleums are open from 8 AM – 7 PM daily.
+Our administrative offices are closed, with the exception of immediate-need services.
 Please call in advance to schedule an appointment for immediate-need only.

 - Staff will be available to provide transactions over the phone.